Priyanshutiwari0604/SMS_SPAM_DETECTION/README.md

 pip install pandas numpy matplotlib seaborn scikit-learn nltk wordcloud
 ```
 ## 🚀 How to Run

-python spam_detector.py
+-python spam_detector.py

-Ensure that spam.csv (the dataset) is in the same directory.
+-Ensure that spam.csv (the dataset) is in the same directory.

  ---
  ## 📸 Example Visuals